jcmourey/SharingCoreDataObjectsBetweenICloudUsers/README.md

 4. It implements [`userDidAcceptCloudKitShare(with:)`](https://developer.apple.com/documentation/watchkit/wkapplicationdelegate/3946547-userdidacceptcloudkitshare) to accept the share using [`acceptShareInvitations(from:into:completion:)`](https://developer.apple.com/documentation/coredata/nspersistentcloudkitcontainer/3746828-acceptshareinvitations).
 After the acceptance synchronizes, the photo and its relationships are available in the participant's shared persistent store.

-5. It manages the participants using `addParticipant(_:)` and `removeParticipant(_:)` from the owner side, or stops the sharing or participation by calling `purgeObjectsAndRecordsInZone(with:in:completion:)`.
+5. It manages the participants using `addParticipant(_:)` and [`removeParticipant(_:)`](https://developer.apple.com/documentation/cloudkit/ckshare/1640523-removeparticipant) from the owner side, or stops the sharing or participation by calling `purgeObjectsAndRecordsInZone(with:in:completion:)`.
 (The purge API deletes the zone from CloudKit, and also the object graph from the Core Data store.
 Apps that need to keep the object graph can make a deep copy, ensure the new graph doesn't connect to any share, and save it to the store.)

-- Note: To be able to accept a share when users tap a share link, an app's `Info.plist` file needs to contain the `CKSharingSupported` key with a value of `true`.
+- Note: To be able to accept a share when people tap a share link, an app's `Info.plist` file needs to contain the `CKSharingSupported` key with a value of `true`.

-In this process, the sample app calls `persistUpdatedShare(_:in:completion:)` when it changes the share using CloudKit APIs for `NSPersistentCloudKitContainer` to update the store.
+In this process, the sample app calls [`persistUpdatedShare(_:in:completion:)`](https://developer.apple.com/documentation/coredata/nspersistentcloudkitcontainer/3746832-persistupdatedshare) when it changes the share using CloudKit APIs for `NSPersistentCloudKitContainer` to update the store.
 The following code shows how the app adds a participant:

 ``` swift
 participant.permission = permission